Rodaviva29/StripeCord/README.md

 3. Change the file `.env.example` to `.env`.
 4. Configure the necessary environment variables in `.env`.

-6. Start the application: `npm start`
+6. Start the application: `npm start` or check 7.
-7. If you are using pm2 as JS manager, you can use pm2 start index.js --name name_of_your_choice instead of `npm start`
+7. If you are using pm2 as JS manager, you can use `pm2 start index.js --name name_of_your_choice` instead.

 ## Mongo DB Atlas Setup